Informed by research, led by community.

 Presentations, posters and talks

 Funding for developing and supporting research on PC CARES was provided by the National Institute of Mental Health (R34 MH096884, R01 MH112458 and R01 MH136768-01).
-Programming support provided by the Substance Abuse and Mental Health Services Administration (SAMHSA), State of Alaska Garret Lee Smith (GLS) grant, and the Office of Substance Misuse and Addiction Prevention (OSMAP).
+Programming support provided by the Substance Abuse and Mental Health Services Administration (SAMHSA), State of Alaska Garret Lee Smith (GLS) grant, and the State of Alaska’s Office of Substance Misuse and Addiction Prevention (OSMAP) and Yakama Nation: Native Collective Research Effort to Enhance Wellness Program.